orenbara/docker-projects/laravel_multi_container/README.md

 Docker Engine
 Docker Compose

-## Instuctions For Building And Running the environmnet:
+## Instuctions For Building And Running the environmnet, Laravel site will be accesible at localhost:8000:
 * Make sure you have /src folder, and run only the Composer container from the docker-compose.yaml file to make the source code of the application.
 * sudo docker-compose run --rm composer create-project --prefer-dist laravel/laravel .
  * [LINUX] There is an issue when /src is owned by root, it is recommanded to create the project under different user.